School Science Lessons

 Incense cedar, (Calocedrus decurrens), California incense cedar, up to 40 m, largest known tree, distinctive pyramidal to columnar shape, brown to grey bark, green scale-like leaves produce unusual smell when squeezed, male and female cylindrical conesfrom the same tree, soft light wood was used for pencils, cultivated as an ornamental, western United States, Cupressaceae

-Calophyllum inophyllum, Alexandrean laurel, beauty leaf, penanga laut, huge forest tree, East Africa, Malaysia, Calophyllaceae
+Alexandrean laurel, (Calophyllum inophyllum), tamanu, oil-nut, mastwood, beauty leaf, penanga laut, huge forest tree, used for building ships, source of tamanu oil.
+East Africa, Malaysia, Calophyllaceae

-Caloptropis gigantica, crown flower, up to 4 m, yields fibre, poisonous, widespread, Asia
+Crown flower, (Caloptropis gigantica), up to 4 m, yields fibre, poisonous, widespread, Asia

 Carolina allspice, (Calycanthus floridus), sweet shrub, large woody understory plant, strongly scented, strawberry- green apple aroma, sepals and petals fused into tepals, bruised bark and roots smell of camphor, ornamental, southeastern United States, Strawberry shrub family, Calycanthaceae